Read in 3 minutes

 How to install Yarn on CentOS 7

-In this tutorial we will guide you on how to install Yarn on a CentOS 7 system from the Yarn RPM package repository.
-The official Yarn repository is consistently maintained and provides the most up-to-date version.
+In this tutorial we will show you on how to install Yarn on a CentOS 7 system from the Yarn RPM package repository.

 Before starting with the tutorial, make sure you are logged in as a user with sudo privileges.

 Installing Yarn on CentOS

 To install Yarn on your CentOS 7 system, follow the steps below:

 curl --silent --location https://rpm.nodesource.com/setup_8.x | sudo bash -